-Tomato puree is silky smooth, free of any seeds or skin that tend to make their way into chopped tomatoes or tomato sauce.
-It freezes beautifully, keeps in the fridge for up to a week, or can be canned, as explained below (note, canning tomatoes is one of the only times you'll see me calling for bottled lemon juice - you want its reliable acid level when canning tomatoes).
+Tomato purée is silky smooth, and free of any seeds or skin that tend to make their way into chopped tomatoes or tomato sauce.
+It freezes beautifully, keeps in the fridge for up to a week, or can be canned, as explained below (note: canning tomatoes is one of the only times you'll need to use bottled lemon juice - you want its reliable acid level when canning tomatoes).

 The amounts are flexible here: you can make 1 to 6 pints using the same method depending on how many tomatoes you have on hand.

 - Fresh, ripe tomatoes (1 1/2 pounds for each pint jar)

 - 1 pint jar, lid, and ring for every 1 1/2 pounds of tomatoes

 - 1/4 teaspoon citric acid (or 1 tablespoon bottled lemon juice for each pint jar)

 Note: while there are multiple steps to this recipe, this tomato purée and canning process is broken down into workable categories to help you better plan for cooking.

 Make the Tomato Purée

 Starting with clean, dry tomatoes, halve smaller tomatoes and roughly chop larger tomatoes.
 Remember, these are all going to be puréed, so don't worry about even chopping—you're cutting them just so they release their liquid and start cooking down a bit faster.